 - Other relationships (partnerships, agents, regulatory agencies, joint ventures, foreign-based providers).

 Whilst many organisations monitor the performance of their materials suppliers effectively (in terms of quality, timeliness, defects etc.), other third parties are rarely subjected to the same level of scrutiny of their performance.
 This lack of oversight leaves organisations exposed to significant risk in terms of business disruptions, data leaks, and regulatory non-compliance.

 These days data breaches are among the most publicised and concerning risks associated with third parties, yet how many of us fully understand what our distributors, sales agents, IT or cloud service providers are doing with our sensitive sales, customer or employee information or what their IT security and data privacy procedures are?

-Crowe Horwath has developed a framework for managing third-party relationships as depicted below which considers the initial assessment, evaluation and ongoing management of third parties used across an organisation.
+Findex has developed a framework for managing third-party relationships, which considers the initial assessment, evaluation and ongoing management of third parties used across an organisation.

-If you would like more advice on effectively managing your third-party service providers or have concerns over the third-party arrangements in place at your organisation, please contact Martyn Solomon, Senior Internal Audit Manager or your local Crowe Horwath advisor.
+If you would like more advice on effectively managing your third-party service providers or have concerns over the third-party arrangements in place at your organisation, please contact your local Findex adviser.